NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Related Work

 \subsection{Architecture Support for Memory Tiering}

-Besides software-based approaches, previous works have also optimized heterogeneous memory systems from an architectural standpoint.
-MemPod~\cite{mempod} is a related proposal that uses the Majority Element Algorithm (MEA) to identify hot pages but assumes management of both slow and fast memory by the same hardware, which differs from the current CXL memory system.
+Besides software-based approaches, previous works have also optimized heterogeneous memory systems from a pure architectural standpoint.
+MemPod~\cite{mempod} uses the Majority Element Algorithm (MEA) to identify hot pages but assumes management of both slow and fast memory by the same hardware, which differs from the current CXL memory system.
 Similar approaches like CAMEO~\cite{chou2014cameo}, PoM~\cite{sim2014transparent}, and SILC-FM~\cite{ryoo2017silc} treat fast memory as a hardware-managed cache for slow memory.
-A recent work, HoPP~\cite{li2023hopp}, suggests modifying CPU memory controllers to track memory accesses and provide information to the OS, resembling PMU monitoring methods.
+A recent work, HoPP~\cite{li2023hopp}, suggests modifying CPU memory controllers to track memory accesses and provide information to the OS.
 However, these approaches necessitate costly CPU-side modifications.
-In contrast, NeoMem is a ``CXL-native" solution, limiting hardware modifications to the CXL memory side and avoiding expensive CPU-side upgrades.
+NeoMem is a ``CXL-native" solution, limiting hardware modifications to the device side and avoiding expensive CPU-side upgrades.